chauffer/backpack.tf-automatic/README.md

 * Double-click automatic.bat.
     * If you get an error and you've completed everything above, please try to restart your computer.
 Sometimes a reboot is necessary for node to function properly on certain systems.
 * Fill in the details.
 See the `Running the application` section below.
+* There is a [video](https://www.youtube.com/watch?v=ZjdxCJyORoE) available if you don't know what to do.
+If you're still having trouble, simple fixes to common errors are available below.

 #### Power Users ####
 * Install [Node.js](http://nodejs.org)